Interwar flats, Mitford Street, Elwood

 Photos July 2018

-A great pair in #MitfordStreet, Elwood, similar proportions and both #spanishstyle – Santa Fe, 1925, and alas Palmas 1927.
+A great pair in #MitfordStreet, Elwood, similar proportions and both #spanishstyle – Santa Fe and Las Palmas both 1929 by builder/designer JH Soderberg.

 ‘Santa Fe’, #MitfordStreet, #Elwood, lovely #SpanishStyle, complete with #barleytwistcolumns to the front balconies.
-Looks like maybe still one owner since no sales I could find, only rental ads- which show nice interiors, great fireplaces, lots of woodwork, prob originally not painted.
+Sold as a lot in 2019, and looks like maybe still one owner since no sales I could find, only rental ads- which show nice interiors, great fireplaces, lots of woodwork, prob originally not painted.
 One partially original kitchen (the cabinets look like ikea).

 “Las Palmas” (complete with #quotationmarks), #MitfordStreet, #Elwood, 1927, complete with #palmtree.
 One of those blocks with two long thin flats /floor, with the front being a sun room to the bedroom, and the lounge half way down looking to the sides – I guess the sun room is a day room if you’re at home, while the lounge was for evenings sitting by the fire listening to the radio, reading or knitting.